charparr/modberg/README.md

 ### Assumptions

 - Frost depth is computed for a single layer of homogenous isotropic soil.
 - Heat flow is one-dimensional with the entire soil mass at its mean annual temperature prior to the start of the freezing season.
-The surface temperature changes suddenly as a step function from the mean annual temperature to a temperature v<sub>s</sub> degrees below freezing and remains at this new temperature throught the entire freezing season.
+The surface temperature changes suddenly as a step function from the mean annual temperature to a temperature v<sub>s</sub> degrees below freezing and remains at this new temperature throughout the entire freezing season.
 - The initial ground temperature is assumed to uniformly equal the mean annual air temperature.
 The upper boundary condition is represented by the surface freezing index.
-- The coeffcient λ considers the effect of the temperature changes in the soil mass and is a function of the fusion parameter μ and thermal ratio α.
+- The coefficient λ considers the effect of the temperature changes in the soil mass and is a function of the fusion parameter μ and thermal ratio α.
 Traditionally, λ is found "manually" by using values of μ and α to consult a chart such as this one from Aldrich and Paynter (1966)<sup>[[3]](#3)</sup>:

  <img src="static/correction_coeff.png" height="400">